ADACS-Australia/2023_ASA_ECR_Python_Workshop/_episodes/Setup.md

 ## Engagement

 This workshop is developed for three main delivery methods:
-1. Facilitated, in person, at UNSW
+1. Facilitated, in person, at Curtin
 2. Facilitated, online, in parallel with (1)
 3. Self-paced, online, via this website.